m4ttsch/omscs-notes-notes/computer-networks/transport-and-application-layers.md

 - The receiver needs to be able to identify and notify the sender of a missing packet.
 Thus, each packet is tagged with a unique byte sequence number which is increased for subsequent packets in the flow based on the size of the packet.
 - Also, now both sender and receiver would need to buffer more than one packet.
 For instance, the sender would need to buffer packets that have been transmitted but not acknowledged.
 Similarly, the receiver may need to buffer the packets because the rate of consuming these packets (say writing to a disk) is slower than the rate at which packets arrive.

-Now let’s look at how does the receiver notify the sender of a missing segment.
+Now let's look at how does the receiver notify the sender of a missing segment.

 One way is for the receiver to send an ACK for the most recently received in-order packet.
 The sender would then send all packets from the most recently received in-order packet, even if some of them had been sent before.
 The receiver can simply discard any out-of-order received packets.
 This is called Go-back-N. For instance, in the figure below if packet 7 was lost in the network, the receiver will discard any subsequent packets.
 The sender will send all the packets starting from 7 again.